pmacdonald/test/README.md

 The graphical interface only supports the basic Git functionality, but everything else can be achieved via the command line (Git Shell)

 ### Checkout
-To "checkout" a branch is to switch to to that that branch on your local machine.
+To "checkout" a branch is to switch to that branch on your local machine.
 All the files in the folder will be replaced to match the state of the repository at that point in time.
 You can also checkout to any point in time by using the SHA reference of the commit.
 This is called a detached-head, as it does not have a branch label associated with it.

 ### Head